-Becoming a child psychologist usually requires a four-year baccalaureate degree, in addition to 5-7 years of graduate study leading to a doctoral degree.
+Becoming a child psychologist usually requires earning a baccalaureate degree along with roughly six years or more of graduate study.
 This article further discusses the educational requirements for becoming a child psychologist.
 Schools offering Child Psychology degrees can also be found in these popular choices.

 Although neither an associate's nor a bachelor's degree allows graduates to practice as clinical child psychologists, there are related career choices for individuals with only an undergraduate degree.
 These career options typically involve assisting licensed psychologists or acting as social service assistants in setting such as nonprofit organizations, government, social service agencies, and marketing or advertising departments.
 However, an undergraduate degree in psychology is just the first step on a career path as a child psychologist.
 A clinical child psychologist who is licensed to practice typically has completed a doctoral program and has been licensed by the state in which he or she is conducting business.

 |Prerequisites||Master's degree in psychology/related field required to enter doctoral programs; research and clinical experience may be required by some schools|

 |Concentrations||Child/adolescent psychology; child play therapy; child, adolescent, and family clinical psychology|